Site Index ll White City ll Women's Building ll Cassatt's Lost Mural ll Women Painters Index ll Women Sculptors II Nichols Home Page

 Mary Maud (Ward) Means ( 1848 - ?? )

-The Dancers--Frieze panel exhibited in the
+The Dancers--frieze panel exhibited in the

-Reception Room, Women's Building, 1893 Exposition
+Reception Room, Women's Building, 1893 Exposition.

 Portrait of Mrs. Ellen Mitchel, Portrait of J. W. M.,

-exhibited in the Illinois Building, 1893 Exposition
+--exhibited in the Illinois State Building, 1893 Exposition

-Mary W. Means was born in Ohio and studied art in Paris and Florence, Italy.
+Mary W. Means was born in Marietta, Ohio and studied art in Paris and Florence, Italy.
 At some point in the early twentieth century, she lived for a number of years in Santa Barbara, California.

 Anna (Massey) Lea Merritt (1844-1930)